The best hot dog joint in every state

 Arizona: Short Leash Hotdogs & Rollover Doughnuts, Phoenix

-Gourmet hot dogs, craft beer, and house-made brioche doughnuts are the order of the day at Short Leash Hotdogs in Phoenix.
-There’s a long list of hot dogs to try, from all-beef and bratwurst to veggie and spicy link, most of which are unconventionally served in naan bread with a range of toppings.
-Customers love the Lady – a mix of sautéed onions, fried pickles, and chipotle cream cheese – and the Poutine Dog, smothered with French fries, cheese curds, and gravy.
+Gourmet hot dogs and house-made brioche donuts are the main attractions at this restaurant in Phoenix.
+There’s a long list of hot dogs to try, from all-beef and bratwurst to veggie and spicy link, and they're unconventionally served in naan bread with a range of toppings.
+The menu is helpfully color-coded to highlight classic dogs and the more out-there creations.
+The Bear falls into the latter camp: a dog with peanut butter, smoked Gouda, bacon, barbecue sauce, and Cracker Jacks.

 Arkansas: The Original ScoopDog, North Little Rock

-Family-operated and consistently tasty, regulars just can't get enough of The Original ScoopDog's beef hot dogs.
-Favorites include The Atlanta Dog with homemade slaw and celery salt, and The Kansas City Dog with Swiss cheese and sauerkraut.
-Whatever you pick, finish your meal with the joint's famous frozen custard.
+Regulars can't get enough of The Original ScoopDog's consistently tasty beef hot dogs.
+Favorites at this family-operated joint include The Atlanta Dog with homemade slaw and celery salt, and The Kansas City Dog with Swiss cheese and sauerkraut.
+Whatever you pick, finish your meal with one of the restaurant's famous, freshly made frozen custard treats.
+The frozen custard cake is especially eye-catching.

 California: Wurstküche, Los Angeles

-Pink's of Hollywood might be the more famous California institution, but it's Wurstküche that steals the show in the Golden State.
-With locations Downtown and in Venice, it's an LA staple thanks to its inventive sausages, excellent craft beer selection, and eclectic vibe.
-There are three separate sausage menus – classics, gourmet, and exotics – with plenty to choose from.
-If you're up for trying something different, the rattlesnake and rabbit dog with jalapeño peppers comes highly recommended.
+Wurstküche is the top dog for hot dogs in California.
+With locations Downtown and in Venice, it remains an LA staple thanks to its inventive sausages and eclectic vibe.
+There are three separate sausage menus – classics, gourmet, and exotics – and plenty to keep customers coming back for more.
+If you're in the market for something a little different, the Rattlesnake & Rabbit Dog with jalapeño peppers is highly recommended.
+There are also no fewer than five mustards to get stuck into.

 Colorado: Biker Jim's Gourmet Dogs, Denver